-Still, as old a skill as grantwriting is in our field, it is poorly taught.
+Still, as old a skill as grantwriting is in our field, it is still tricky.
 So today, I want to lay down our field’s standard process for writing an awesome proposal.
 This post is mainly for those who are learning the ropes of grantwriting.
 If you’re an advanced grantwriter, you can skip this post entirely and read something else, like about how people in our field misuse “literally.”
-If you’re a novice, just follow these steps below, and you are guaranteed to write kickass, winning grant proposals.
+If you’re a novice, just follow these steps below, which is a process that many of us in the sector follow, and you are guaranteed to write kickass, winning grant proposals.
 (Disclaimer: There is no guarantee that following these steps below will result in kickass, winning grant proposals).

 Step 1: Find a grant to apply to.
 You may have an RFP (Request for Proposal) forwarded to your email inbox from your colleagues, because colleagues in our field are awesome.
 If you don’t have a grant and don’t know where to find one, research your local foundations or go to your local library and see if it has a grant finding staff who can help you search.
 Be extra nice to this staff.
 I highly suggest you bring them mini muffins.

 Step 2: Do your homework.
 If there is an RFP, it should have all the guidelines.
 Read it carefully to find out when the application is due, the ceiling for how much you can apply, and whether they require an LOI, described below, or just straight to the full application.
 Then go onto the Foundation’s website and look at who else they funded and how much they got.
 Oh, look, these organizations do such interesting work!
 Google them and look at their websites.
-Feel terrible about your own website and the fact that you just wasted three hours surfing the internet.
+Feel terrible about your own website.
+Get distracted by random viral videos.
+You just wasted three hours surfing the internet.
+You’re a terrible human being.

 Step 5: Procrastinate.
 The LOI or grant is not due for a few weeks.
 Work on some other stuff.
 Catch up on emails.
 Call a donor.
 Write a report.
 Take a walk.
 Go to the farmer’s market and try some of that naturally-fermented sauerkraut.
 It’s delicious and chock full of probiotics.
 Self-care, you know.
 If you haven’t done Step 4, make a mental note to do it one of these days.